The Foundation for a Meaningful Life Kindergarten - Grade 9 in Southborough, MA

 The goal of the Kindergarten language arts program is to foster a love of reading and literacy.
 Students are immersed in a print-rich environment, where they have ample opportunities to practice and strengthen literacy skills through read-alouds, small group work, whole group activities, hands-on projects, play, and inquiry-based learning.
 Phonics and phonemic awareness instruction is woven throughout the day and differentiated for each child to foster the development of sound-symbol correspondence.
 Students build reading comprehension and fluency skills through listening to stories, sequencing activities, working in small reading groups, and reading individualized books leveled according to their instructional needs.

 The Kindergarten writing program offers a systematic approach to the development of phonics, spelling, and handwriting skills.
 Students use inventive spelling while participating in writing activities, inquiry writing, personal writing, and play-based writing during dramatic play, and they begin to build the independent skills necessary to study and understand new words.
 Students use inventive spelling and practice identifying letters and their sounds, including vowels and consonants, basic suffixes, blends, and digraphs.
-Students learn that each word contains a vowel, and they memorize basic, grade-level sight words.
-Inventive play helps students build the habits of mind needed to segment words into letters, segment sentences into words, use pictures to figure out words, use the first letter to guess words, stretch out words to sound them out, and “chunk” words.
+Students learn that each word contains a vowel, and they memorize basic, grade-level high-frequency words.
+Inventive spelling helps students build the habits of mind needed to segment words into letters and sounds and also segment sentences into words.
 Regular practice reinforces these habits.

 In Kindergarten social studies, students develop an understanding of how an individual fits into the larger community in terms of geography, history, and culture.
 Students explore the geography of the classroom and Fay School.
 They learn that everyone has a role to play in making a group work well and that each member brings something unique to the group.
 Students also explore the various roles people play and the diversity of the Fay School community as they learn about celebrations and traditions in other cultures represented in the Fay School community.